lmapii/practical-zephyr/02_devicetree/readme.md

 #### References and `phandle`s

 We've already seen how we can create _node labels_ as shorthand form of a node's full path, but haven't really seen how such labels are used within the devicetree.
 Tired of all the theory?
 I thought so.
-Now that we're familiar with a good part of the devicetree source file syntax, it is time for some hands-on and dive back into the command line.
+Now that we're familiar with a good part of the devicetree source file syntax, it is time for some hands-on, so let's dive back into the command line.

 We'll practice using a devicetree _overlay_ file.
 In a later section, we'll go into more details about what an overlay is.
 For now, it is enough to know that an overlay file is simply an additional DTS file on top of the hierarchy of files that is included starting with the board's devicetree source file.
 We can [specify an extra devicetree overlay file using the CMake variable `EXTRA_DTC_OVERLAY_FILE`][zephyr-dts-overlays], and we'll use a newly created `props-phandles.overlay` file for that: